 Cost of accommodation in Guangzhou

 For most Guangzhou residents, accommodation will be their biggest expense.
 The burden can be eased somewhat by making smart choices about what area of the city to live in, and what kind of housing to aim for.
-A brand-new apartment in the city centre will be significantly more expensive than a slightly older build out in the suburbs, for example.
+A brand-new apartment in the city centre will be significantly pricier than a slightly older build out in the suburbs, for example.

 Utilities are usually an extra expense for the tenant on top of rent, so expats should be sure to make provisions for this in their budget.